 Jess is extremely active on social media channels, and she is more than willing to help drivers out and give any advice they might need regardless of whether you have bought her book or not.
 The Racing Mentor programme is ever evolving with constant updates and new content releasing regularly through the social media channels.

-The Sponsorship Bible
+Get Paid To Race Is The Sponsorship Bible

 Many drivers have regarded Jess’ book as the ‘sponsorship bible’.
 The book has been so helpful to drivers that they have deemed it an essential to any racing driver who wants a career in motorsport.
 It’s an easy reading book with a lot of headings and subheadings so you can quickly find your way to exactly what you need.